jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 And suddenly, both are becoming someone they don’t want to be.

 But what if love didn’t echo?
-What if it *anchored* instead—choosing to stay kind, grounded, and true even when the other person isn’t at their best?
+What if it *anchored* instead, choosing to stay kind, grounded, and true even when the other person isn’t at their best?

 This isn’t about pretending.
 It’s not about enabling harmful behavior or stuffing your feelings.
 It’s about refusing to let someone else’s brokenness rewrite your character.

+ - You DO NOT need to tolerate abuse.
-You can set boundaries *and* still show grace.
+ - You can set boundaries *and* still  show grace.
    You can speak truth *without* losing tenderness.
 You can confront sin *without* becoming sinful.

 That’s maturity.
 That’s spiritual strength.

----

 ### A Personal Reflection: Lessons That Stuck